 - Do you have a tax firm that can file protective tax returns in the U.S.?
 Are they on the same page with these different scenarios?

-- What are my U.S. sales tax responsibilities, especially if I sell on Shopify or my own website?
+- What are my U.S. sales tax responsibilities, mainly if I sell on Shopify or my website?

 - What happens if I want to sell from my Shopify store from the same legal entity as my Amazon business?